dbckr/gigachat/Readme.md

 - Support/fix twitch modified emotes
 - Better README
 - Twitch Cheer emotes
+- Zero width emote tiling option (e.g. scale to fit and paint X copies of the zero-width over the previous emote instead of stretching)

 ##

+- ~Temporarily pin a user's most recent 2-3 messages to top of window when clicking their name~
+  - Add option to do this automatically for users that get a lot of mentions over short duration
 - ~Select from a user list by starting typing a word with @~
 - ~Click user (or usernames in chat messages) to see their recent messages in channel~
 - ~DGG~